Aayush75/CS331-T005-MinimalVPNTunnel/code/README.md

 Results land in `results/<timestamp>/summary.md`.

-See [docs/benchmarking.md](docs/benchmarking.md) for how to interpret direct vs plaintext vs encrypted, and [docs/analysis.md](docs/analysis.md) for a write-up of every campaign run on this testbed.
+See [docs/benchmarking.md](docs/benchmarking.md) for how to interpret direct vs plaintext vs encrypted throughput and CPU.

 Packet-size, RTT, latency-under-load, and UDP-loss sweeps: